Amulya432/Amulya-s-News-Hub/README.md

   </ul>

   <h2>Contributing:</h2>
-  <p>Contributions to Amulya's News Hub are welcomed and encouraged!
+  <p>Contributions to Nexus News are welcomed and encouraged!
 To contribute to this project, follow these steps:</p>

   <ol>
     <li>Fork the repository on GitHub.</li>